andrewhunnter/readme/README.md

 ### about me
 - 🔭 always learning about web and mobile applications
 - 🤳 helping others learn to build and ship software
-- 💻 full-stack: exploring react, react-native, nextjs, laravel, and django
+- 💻 full-stack: exploring react, react-native, nextjs, and django